 Earlier in the week a poll released in Canada revealed that support in the city for a Calgary bid – the IOC’s other promising candidate – dropped by seven per cent since March, now at 50 per cent.
 That’s distressing foreshadowing ahead of a November referendum that will determine the fate of the project.

 The IOC already went through this drill last month.
 Switzerland’s bid from Sion lost a difficult referendum in the Movement’s own backyard, resulting in the demise of the two-year-old project.
 That wasn’t a big surprise as polls predicted the results of the mandatory vote over potential funding, and the bid team had long-recognized the challenges.

 But the IOC was ready to set the stage for the remainder of the race and last week released the new Host City Contract, revealing reduced hosting requirements that could shave as much as USD $500 million from the budget.
-In addition, a USD $925 million cash contribution to the host city’s budget was promised – a record for the Winter Games.
+In addition, a USD $925 million cash and in-kind contribution to the host city’s budget was promised – a record for the Winter Games.

 News?
 Not at all.